Dust mites, mould & mattresses: How to fix

 The argument used in marketing is that memory foam is anti-allergen, we would argue that whilst there is some truth with this (ie when it’s held in a sterile lab) it is not just the mattress that dust mites take up residence, but bedding, sheets and even clothes.
 So all you are doing is minimising the dust mites in your mattress.
-Given the figures that 100-500 can live in a 1gm of dust means you may have already established you are onto a losing battle!!
+Given the figures that 100-500 can live in a 1gm of dust means you may have already established you are in a losing battle!!

 Typical Allergies to Dust Mites